nikita0527/techfolios.github.io/help.md

 # Help

-For questions about the use of the Morea Framework, please use [StackOverflow](http://stackoverflow.com) and tag your question with [morea-framework](http://stackoverflow.com/questions/tagged/morea-framework).
+For questions about the use of TechFolios, please use [StackOverflow](http://stackoverflow.com) and tag your question with [techfolios](http://stackoverflow.com/questions/tagged/techfolios).

-For bug reports and enhancement requests, please use [Morea Framework GitHub Issues](https://github.com/morea-framework/basic-template/issues).
+For bug reports and enhancement requests, please use [TechFolios GitHub Issues](https://github.com/techfolios/template/issues).

 For direct interaction with a human, please contact me:
 <address>